jifola/Scroll-And-Load-For-Elementor/README.md

 - Go to "Templates" and "Add New".
 Select "Single" and "Post".

 - Insert a section on the page and give it ID or class (E.g. single-post-container).
-And insert "Post Title" widget, "Post Content" widget and "Scroll And Load" widget inside.
+And insert "Scroll And Load" widget inside.
+Insert single post related widgets inside.
+E.g. "Post Title", "Post Content", "Post Info" and "Post Comments".

 - In the input for "Assign Single Post ID" insert ID (E.g. #single-post-container) or class (E.g. .single-post-container).